google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - setting opacity for "play" also sets it for the buffering animation
 - Fixed firing of cuepoints too early.
 Cuepoint firing is now based on stream time and does not rely on timers
 - added onXMPData event listener
+- Should not stop playback too early before the clip is really completed
+- The START event is now delayed so that the metadata is available when the event is fired, METADATA event was removed, new event BEGIN that is dispatched when the playback has been successfully started.
+Metadata is not normally available when BEGIN is fired.

 RC3
 ---